Bún Thịt Nướng – Vietnamese Grilled Pork Noodle Bowl

 Instructions

-• Use a knife to slice the pork against the grain thinly.
-In a large bowl, combine lemongrass, garlic, shallot, ground pepper, brown sugar, chicken bouillon powder, five spice seasoning, oyster sauce, fish sauce, honey, and avocado oil.
-Toss the pork in the marinade.
-Let it marinate for at least 30 minutes.
-(For best results, let it marinate for 4 hours or overnight.)
+• Marinate the Pork – Finely mince shallots, garlic, and lemongrass.
+Thinly slice the pork against the grain.
+In a large bowl, mix the aromatics with pepper, brown sugar, bouillon powder, five-spice, oyster sauce, fish sauce, honey, and avocado oil.
+Toss the pork in the marinade and let it sit for at least 30 minutes (for best flavor, marinate 4 hours or overnight).

-• Cook the vermicelli noodles according to the package instructions.
-Once cooked, drain and rinse them under cold water to stop the cooking process and cool them down.
+• Prepare the Vermicelli – Cook noodles according to package instructions.
+Drain and rinse under cold water to stop cooking and prevent sticking.

 Nutrition